Welcome to the Division of Periodontology

-Students must have graduated from a CODA accredited dental program in the US or Canada in order to be eligible for our program.
+Students must enrolled in a CODA accredited dental program in the US or Canada in order to be eligible for our program.
 We are unable to accept externship requests from non-CODA accredited dental students.

 - Length of externship: 2-3 days

-Interested predoctoral dental students may apply for an externship by contacting the department using the below form.
+Interested predoctoral dental students may apply for an externship by contacting the department using the "Apply Now" button on the right hand side of the page.
 Please note that one of our program requirements is that students must have graduated from a CODA accredited dental program in the US or Canada.
-Please plan on spending two to three days us to provide sufficient time to observe our program and interact with our faculty and residents.
-Wednesday mornings our residents have case conference, for which visitors are welcomed to observe should you be here on a Wednesday.
-Thursday afternoons, clinics are closed so please make note of this when planning your visit.
+Please plan on spending two to three days with us to provide sufficient time to observe our program and interact with our faculty and residents.
+Externs are welcome to attend Wednesday morning case presentation and Thursday afternoon literature review seminar.
 Please indicate your preferred days of the week if you have a preference.
 Thank you for your interest in our program.

 Graduates of our program will have demonstrated competency in the following areas:

 - providing a comprehensive periodontal evaluation

 - development and execution of a properly phased and sequenced treatment plan for periodontal needs